 Let’s recognize and take ownership of our participation in the throat kneeling of a people.
 It’s time to assume one’s responsibility.
 As a Latino, I call on my fellow Latinx siblings to rise up and unite with our black and brown family, even if you are from the lighter shade of skin colors.
 Use your privilege to the advantage of another who has less privilege than you!
 White folk, we need you now more than ever, but you have to listen!
-Put aside everything you think you know and learn from the majority of the people of color who are crying out in the wilderness of their struggle.
+Put aside everything you think you know and heed the call of the people of color who have been exhaustingly calling out.
 Understand that we all play an unconscious role in supporting covert systemic racism.
 Give it a shot, and not the one that bursts from a gun.
 What’s the worst that can happen?
 That you may make the world a more just place?

-If one of us can’t breathe, none of us can continue wasting our breath being idle.
-Genesis 2.7 reads, “And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life” (King James Bible).
+If one of us can’t breathe, think twice about wasting yours on not calling out, “remove the knee!”
+Genesis 2.7 reads, “And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life” (KJV Bible).
 Floyd’s breath was sacred because it was given by God–the same breath that you and I have in our lungs that should be invested in declaring justice.
 George Floyd along with Ahmaud Arbery, Trayvon Martin, Tamir Rice, Michael Brown, Eric Garner, Philando Castile, and Breonna Taylor, and others were made in the image of God in the same way you were.
 We must honor and protect all of the people that share in that sacred image.
-Fighting violence with violence won’t be the best way, but I believe we can all breathe without our necks knelt on–that black and brown people can breathe better when they walk out their home door, without their neck knelt on.
+Breathing is a holy gift and it happens best without knees obstructing its flow.

 Amén, Amin, and Asé.